class Crystal::MainVisitor

 (last_block_kind : Symbol?)

-.
-It is used to detect break
+ensure.
+It is used to detect break or next from ensure.

 begin